ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 silent handling of missing or newly-added cases.

 The problems are structural.
-When a contract's logic depends on a set of alternatives - payment types, auction phases, token standards, vote outcomes - Classic Solidity provides enums and structs, but it cannot enforce that every function that dispatches on that type handles all cases, or that every variant carries the right fields and no others.
+When a contract's logic depends on a set of alternatives such as payment types, auction phases, token standards, and vote outcomes, Classic Solidity provides enums and structs, but it cannot enforce that every function that dispatches on that type handles all cases, or that every variant carries the right fields and no others.
 Developers fill the gap with runtime `require` checks and a discipline of adding cases everywhere.
-That discipline is not enforced by the compiler, so it can and does fail - usually at the worst possible moment.
+That discipline is not enforced by the compiler, so it can and does fail, usually at the worst possible moment.

 Algebraic data types fix the representation: each constructor carries exactly